Photos start in the east and head west, because that's what I did. Twice.

 First oldness, then tininess.

-Okay, I added more beyond the last, best sign.
-But you get an iron truss bridge across the Delaware River and you can click to drive into PA!
-So it's second best.
 This is the Washington Crossing Bridge in just about the exact location that Washington crossed the Delaware when he famously came north to attack the British.
+Click to drive into Pennsylvania.